 Go to the actions library on the left.
 Select the category called Logic.
 Select the action called Change Button State.
 It will show you a popup.
 Select OFF and add the action.
 Your button will now look like this:

 So here we have a button that toggles the state each time you press the button.
 So what happens here?
 Well, if you press the button it will check the state and if it is ON, it will turn the state to OFF, if it is OFF however, it will change it to ON.
+Just remember, as long as we do not act to the state change, nothing will actually happen when pressing this button.

 So now our button toggles in state, we also need to add the action we want to do when we are toggling.
 For most applications a key press combination is used.
 So we will do the same thing.